filippo-ciucciomei/ferve-studio/README.md

 - Fully responsive and tested on desktop, tablet, and mobile devices
 - Interactive components (contact form, modals, carousel) tested across browsers

+## Bugs and Errors

+- I had a few issues for incorrct use of varius features, such as br inside a UL.
+Other than that I didn't face any major issue or bug.

+---

 ## What I Learned

 - Creating responsive layouts with Bootstrap